TACC-Cloud/agave-docs/docs/agave/guides/jobs/aloe-job-changes.rst

 Submission Parameters
 ^^^^^^^^^^^^^^^^^^^^^

 The following table lists all parameters that may be specified in a job submission request.
 The parameters are transmitted as a JSON object in the HTTP POST payload.
-The types are `JSON schema types <https://json-schema.org/>`_; the number following *string* indicates the maximum allowed string length.
+The types are `JSON schema types <https://json-schema.org/>`_; the number following the *string* type indicates the maximum allowed string length.

 Parameters required for job submission are marked with an askerisk (*).